Fliplet/fliplet-cli/docs/JS-APIs.md

 Our JS APIs can be used when developing components and themes, but also when writing custom code for your screens in Fliplet Studio.

+### 1. Fliplet CLI

+Please refer to the specific `json` file in order to add dependencies to components, themes and menus.

+### 2. Fliplet Studio

 Adding our dependencies to your screen only takes a few seconds.
 Just browse to the screen you want to add the package to, then click on the **Developer options** and add the **package name** in the **screen dependencies** section as shown:

 ![Dependencies](https://d2ppvlu71ri8gs.cloudfront.net/items/1D122h0u091N0W0p363j/Screen%20Shot%202017-04-27%20at%2019.04.19.png)